OWASP/www-chapter-hong-kong/index.md

 Everyone is welcome and encouraged to participate in our [Projects](/projects), [Local Chapters](/chapters), [Events](/events), [Online Groups](https://groups.google.com/a/owasp.com/){:target='_blank'}, and [Community Slack Channel](https://owasp.slack.com/){:target='_blank'}.
 We especially encourage diversity in all our initiatives.
 OWASP is a fantastic place to learn about application security, to network, and even to build your reputation as an expert.
 We also encourage you to be [become a member](/membership) or consider a [donation](/donate) to support our ongoing work.

 ## Local News
 * We will be running our in-person OWASP TechDay (HK) 2022 on 8 Dec.
-Details will be published soon.
+More details will be published soon.
 Please visit our facebook page.
 * Agenda:
   * Real Case Study of Ransomware Incident Response (by VXRL)
   * Technical Aspects of Supply Chain Attack by Examples (by OWASP HK)